cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 budget, we cannot make our idea superior to others in every aspect, and thus we can choose the core metrics.
 The core metrics evolve among the development of the whole community.
 Some technology becomes mature such that some metrics are easier to achieve.
-Such easier metrics are not core metrics but the metrics you have to include.
+Such easier metrics are not the core metrics but that you have to include.
 Consider all techniques you can use to be superior.

 OK.
-Let us evaluate our ideas.
+Let's do it!
 To save time, we are not supposed to make many mistakes.
 Nowadays, the computer science research community is competitive because not only most of the problems are easier to solve but also more and more people join us.
-When reviewers judge a manuscript, they pick up your mistakes and reject the papers that have more.
+When reviewers scan a manuscript, they pick up your mistakes and reject the papers that have more.
 Here are some tips from past research activities to evaluate our ideas quickly.

 ### Budge your time
 - **Always consider what you are doing to be some paragraph in the paper and never do it twice.**
 - **Think and ask ourselves about what is the fastest way to do this and then do it.**
 - **Spend 30 seconds more to save us from a 30 mins disaster.**
 - Spend less than one day on a project you are not the first author.
-- Have a rest in the evening or on weekends if we can focus more on weekdays.
+- Take holidays every four or five months: e.g., Chinese Spring Festivals, Labor Days, and National Holidays.

 ### Know what you are going to do
 - **Review papers, run their systems, and write the summary (related work)**
 - **Identify challenges and evaluate solutions in theory (challenges, insights, solutions)**
 - **Design system and evaluate design choices in theory (background, system design)**
-- **Implement a prototype and write evaluation scripts (implementation, evaluation)**
+- **Implement a generic prototype and write evaluation scripts (implementation, evaluation)**
 - **Write our paper in advance and get feedback from others**.

-### Review papers
-- Always run their systems
-- Survey all related work you might use

 ## Some tips about parallel tasks
 - Be busy when it is busy and have fun when it is not busy
 - Create a task, think about the solutions, importantly, think about why your results are not correct
-- Write your task down before you start and close it after you finish it
+- Write your task down before you start and close it after you finish it (**I'm using Marp (Markdown Slides).**)
-- Be Always clear about the shared things: data, and storage
+- Do not delete any data if you are definitely sure.
+Just buy more storage!

 ## How to sell your idea